-Background.
-On August 6, 2004, the Department of Commerce issued an antidumping duty order on imports of ironing tables from China (69 FR 47868).
-The Commission is conducting a review to determine whether revocation of the order would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
+Background.- On October 16, 1992, the Department of Commerce ("Commerce") suspended an antidumping duty investigation on imports of uranium from Russia (57 FR 49220, October 30, 1992).
+Following first five-year reviews by Commerce and the Commission, effective August 22, 2000, Commerce issued a continuation of the suspended investigation on imports of uranium from Russia (65 FR 50958 and 65 FR 52407 (corrected)).
+Following second five-year reviews by Commerce and the Commission, effective August 11, 2006, Commerce issued a continuation of the suspended investigation on imports of uranium from Russia (71 FR 46191).
+The Commission is now conducting a third review to determine whether termination of the suspended investigation would be likely to lead to continuation or recurrence of material injury to the domestic industry within a reasonably foreseeable time.
 It will assess the adequacy of interested party responses to this notice of institution to determine whether to conduct a full review or an expedited review.
-The apply to this review:

-Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.
+The Commission's determination in any expedited review will be based on the facts available, which may include information provided in response to this notice.

-Definitions.
-The following definitions
+Definitions.-The following definitions apply to this review: